reeshuffled/reeshuffled.github.io/_posts/2023-08-23-How-to-Get-Into-Beer.md

 ---
 layout: article
-categories: Articles
-tags: ["Beer"]
+tags:
+- Beer
-title: "How to Get Into Beer"
+title: How to Get Into Beer
 slug: getting-into-beer
-description: "A guide on how to get into craft beer."
+description: A guide on how to get into craft beer.
+category: Garden
 ---

 ## Introduction